 Morgan Turner’s grief over her sister’s brutal murder has become a run, and everyday horror she is caught in along with her estranged parents and chilly older brother.
 In search of a way out, she delves the depths of a factory abattoir, classic horror cinema, and the Canadian criminal justice system, which is trying her sister’s killer and former lover.
 He is arguing that he is Not Criminally Responsible for his actions because of mental illness.
 Whatever the verdict, Morgan – with the help of her immigrant coworkers, a Mormon do-gooder, and a lovelorn schizophrenia patient – uncovers her own way to move on.

-Coming Spring/Summer 2018 for your pleasure and entertainment, published by the redoubtable BCC Press, a novel reconnoitring a future climate change catastrophe in Utah’s own La Sal Mountains, and told faithfully by a daemon full of sound and fury and signifying a wry sense of sage perspicacity (and who has abandoned the war of good vs. evil to become an omniscient narrator). . .
+A novel reconnoitring a future climate change catastrophe in Utah’s own La Sal Mountains, and told faithfully by a daemon full of sound and fury and signifying a wry sense of sage perspicacity (and who has abandoned the war of good vs. evil to become an omniscient narrator) . . .
 It has everything that you would expect from Steve–quirky characters, intense irony, actual science (it is a parable about the effects of climate change, after all), and battle robots, Plus, it is Shakespeare.
 Actual Shakespeare.
 Except for the battle robots, which are at least the most Shakespearean battle robots in the history of either Shakespeare or battle robots.

 George B. Handley (Memoir Award, 2010).
 American Fork.
 Roundfire, May.